 This introductory course provides students with a solid foundation in scientific terminology, theories and concepts related to the study of living things.
-All levels of biological organization will be studied in this course.
-The main areas of study will include biochemistry, cell structure and function, DNA and genetics, evolution, biodiversity, ecology, and environmental science.
-Class lectures/discussions will be reinforced through imaginative, inquiry-oriented investigations, demonstrations, and audio-visual materials. .
+Topics of study include: basic biological principles, biochemistry, bioenergetics, homeostasis and transport, cell growth & reproduction, genetics, evolution, and ecology.
+Class lectures/discussions will be reinforced through, inquiry-oriented investigations, demonstrations, and audio-visual materials. .
+PREREQUISITE:

-PREREQUISITE: Successful completion of Integrated Science
+1. Successful completion of Integrated Science

-3054 ACADEMIC CHEMISTRY 10-11 ACADEMIC This course introduces the student to scientific vocabulary, theories and the laws that are basic to an understanding of chemistry in our modern world.
+3054 ACADEMIC CHEMISTRY 10-11 ACADEMIC

+This course introduces the student to scientific vocabulary, theories and the laws that are basic to an understanding of chemistry in our modern world.
 Both laboratory work and discussions are designed to familiarize the student with the composition of our world and the changes in composition that may or may not occur.
 The relationships of properties to structure are emphasized and concepts are examined mathematically whenever applicable.
 The topics to be investigated will include the following: metric system, elements, atoms, the periodic table, periodic trends, quantum numbers, electron configurations, chemical bonding, molecules, polarity, chemical nomenclature, chemical equations, stoichiometry, kinetic theory, and intro to organic chemistry.
-PREREQUISITES: